I Was Wrong About How I Spend My Coding Time

 Language Efficiency

-Developers are 2.3x more productive in their primary language.
-Switching languages reduces output by 50% for the first 30 minutes.
+Developers are significantly more productive in their primary language.
+Switching languages reduces output substantially for the first 30 minutes.

 How to Optimize Your Coding Time (Evidence-Based)